apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China and Philippines reach deal in effort to stop clashes at fiercely disputed shoal**
+**3 Zodiac Signs Are Showered With Positive Vibes On July 21, 2024**

-You can read more about it [here](https://news.google.com/rss/articles/CBMihwFodHRwczovL3d3dy5wb2xpdGljby5jb20vbmV3cy8yMDI0LzA3LzIxL2NoaW5hLWFuZC1waGlsaXBwaW5lcy1yZWFjaC1kZWFsLWluLWVmZm9ydC10by1zdG9wLWNsYXNoZXMtYXQtZmllcmNlbHktZGlzcHV0ZWQtc2hvYWwtMDAxNjk5NzDSAQA?oc=5).
+You can read more about it [here](https://www.yourtango.com/2024376246/zodiac-signs-showered-positive-vibes-july-21-2024).

 ## Requirements
 - Python 3.8